- 100% No Win No Fee

 Claiming TPD insurance requires comprehensive medical documentation proving your condition and its impact on your work capacity, including detailed reports from healthcare providers.
 Additionally, a waiting period must elapse after ceasing work before your claim is considered.

-You can submit a TPD claim even if you stopped working many years ago, as there are no strict time limits.
+You can make a TPD claim even if you stopped working many years ago, as there are no strict time limits.
 However, delays can affect your ability to appeal a rejected claim, so initiating the claim process promptly is advisable to ensure all documentation is in order.

 Life Insurance

-Life insurance is vital for financial planning, especially for those with serious health conditions like kidney disease.
+Life insurance is vital for financial planning, especially for those with severe health conditions like kidney disease.
 Disclosing pre-existing conditions during the application process ensures beneficiaries receive benefits without complications, even if it means higher premiums.

 Not disclosing a pre-existing condition can result in a denied claim despite initially lower premiums, leaving your loved ones without necessary financial support.
 Honesty is crucial in life insurance applications.

-Although kidney disease might result in higher premiums, the peace of mind from knowing your family is protected is invaluable.
 Life insurance ensures financial support for your loved ones, covering funeral expenses, outstanding debts, and daily living costs.

 Additional Support Services